 I attended (Honsha’s) workshop on Lean Culture in Los Angeles.
 It was a very inspiring workshop.
 Two things I found very special.
 First, it was the real stories told by (Honsha) about experience in Toyota.
 I have read a few books about the culture of Toyota.
 But hearing first hand experience from a Toyota veteran was much more touching and powerful.
 Second, it was the simulation exercise that we gone through.
 There was a lot of fun by running a pizza restaurant and learnt how the principles of Lean could be applied.
-Thank you once again, Mr. Obara.
+Thank you once again.